 Researchers engaged in intranational or international studies more generally should be encouraged to report on HREs and NHREs, respectively.
-Existing efforts to build ethics awareness and capacity (Lavery, 2004) should be continued and expanded not only in LMICs but also in HICs (Zachariah, Ford, Maher, Bissell, Van den Bergh, van den Boogaard, ... and Harries, 2012).
+Existing efforts to build ethics awareness and capacity (Lavery, 2004) should be continued and expanded not only in LMICs but also in HICs (Zachariah et al., 2012).

-The extent of the void that exists in the appreciation of NHREs is well illustrated, perhaps, through Pipi, Cram, Hawke, Hawke, Huriwai, Mataki, ... and Tuuta's (2004) account of the principles that underpin the Māori 'code of conduct':
+The extent of the void that exists in the appreciation of NHREs is well illustrated, perhaps, through Pipi et al.'s (2004) account of the principles that underpin the Māori "code of conduct":

 It is important to remember that in Māori society knowledge and learning are associated with being tapu (sacred).
 In discussing learning and tapu, Te Uira Manihera (1992:9) of Tainui describes the sacredness of learning and the struggle elders have in "the handing down of knowledge".
 The fear is that "by giving things out they could be commercialised.
-If this happens they lose their sacredness, their fertility..." (p.151)
+If this happens they lose their sacredness, their fertility . . ." (p.
+151)

-The study of NHREs is a major and challenging task but it is also - for what it can reveal about the diversity and richness of human thought and action - a fascinating one.
+The study of NHREs is a major and challenging task, but it is also-for what it can reveal about the diversity and richness of human thought and action-a fascinating one.